What's in the 'Types of pancreatic cancer' section?

 Speak to your medical team with any questions about pancreatic neuroendocrine cancers and how they are treated.

-Neuroendocrine Cancer UK have more detailed information and support around diagnosing, treating, managing and living with pancreatic neuroendocrine cancer.
-They have a helpline with a specialist nurse, online and local support groups, an online community and a dedicated neuroendocrine cancer counselling team.
+Neuroendocrine Cancer UK have more detailed information and lots of support around diagnosing, treating and living with pancreatic neuroendocrine cancer.
+This includes a helpline with specialist nurses, peer support and a dedicated neuroendocrine cancer counselling team.

 Questions to ask your doctor or nurse